yuhr/fncmd/README.md

 ## Why nightly

 The way it automatically determines which targets are subcommands or not requires the `#[fncmd]` macro itself to know the name of the attached target, and thus the path of the file at which it has been called.
-This can be achieved by [`Span::source_file`](https://doc.rust-lang.org/proc_macro/struct.Span.html#method.source_file), which is behind an unstable feature flag `proc_macro_span` for now.
-This is the only thing that blocks us from going stable.
+This can be achieved by [`Span::source_file`](https://doc.rust-lang.org/proc_macro/struct.Span.html#method.source_file), which is behind an unstable feature flag `proc_macro_span`.

+Additionally, in order to allow users to use different return types for subcommand functions, it uses [`std::process::Termination`](https://doc.rust-lang.org/std/process/trait.Termination.html) trait internally, which is behind `termination_trait_lib`.